Pranay-Rayke/Library-Management-System/README.md

 3) Set url, username and password.
 (Make sure port number might be different for you.
 Set it according to your system.)
 4) Create a database lms.
 (Name must be same as in url)
 5) Run the application.
-6) Open the browser and paste the url : http://localhost:8080/swagger-ui/index.html (Port Number might be different in your case.)
+6) Open the browser and paste the url : http://localhost:8080/swagger-ui/index.html (Port Number might be different in your case.
+I have used Postman for test the API.
+Swagger is use only for documentation purpose only.)
 7) Now you can access all the API.